BOROUGH OF MILLTOWN

 NOW, THEREFORE, the parties hereto, in consideration of the mutual promises, covenants, and agreements contained herein, do hereby agree on the following ages, salaries, benefits, and terms and conditions of employment:

-A. LOCAL #32 is hereby designated as the bargaining agent for all full-time and part-time employees who regularly work in the job titles set forth on Schedule A attached hereto and made a part hereof.
+A. LOCAL #32 is hereby designated as the bargaining agent for all full-time and part-time employees who regularly work at least twenty (20) hours per week in the job titles set forth on Schedule A attached hereto and made a part hereof.
 Excluded from the bargaining unit are all supervisors, managerial executives, and confidential employees.
 Seasonal employees are excluded since current seasonal employees are not employed on a regular and continuous basis.

 B. In the event new job classifications are created by the Employer, which LOCAL #32 wishes to represent under this Agreement, LOCAL #32 may make request for such representation to the Employer.
 If the Employer so agrees, the classifications will be included in this Agreement by an amendment.
 This paragraph is subject to the provisions of Article VIII.

 C. The Employer shall not negotiate with individual unit members, but with duly elected LOCAL #32 shop stewards only.
 Violations will be pursued through an Unfair Practice Charge.